RH3D/RH3D.xyz_docs/pages/virtu.md

 **WORK IN PROGRESS**
 {: .text-center }

-# <span style="font-weight:900;">VIRTU</span><sup><span style="font-size: 63%; font-weight:bold;"> E3</span></sup>
+# <span style="font-weight:800; font-style:italic;">VIRTU</span><sup><span style="font-size: 63%; font-weight:bold; font-style:italic;"> E3</span></sup>
 {: .text-center }

 **Take your old, faithful Ender 3 and transform it into a high-performance beast.
-Virtu E3 is designed for those who want uncompromising speed and reliability without throwing away the hardware that started their journey.**
+Virtu E3 is the next evolution in DIY upcycling—a ground-up redesign focused on excellence, precision, and raw speed.**
 {: .text-center .mb-6 }

-The soul of Virtu is upcycling.
-It’s a DIY project focused on reusing as many parts as possible from your original printer and giving them a second life in a machine that rivals modern high-end CoreXY printers.
-Whether you call it the Virtu E3 (the conversion) or simply Virtu (the standalone build), the goal is the same: a printer built for extreme performance.

-Originally born as the next step for the Ender 3 series, Virtu is much more than just a conversion—it is a platform built for speed.
-It features a refined design focused on rigidity and lightweight motion, allowing you to push your hardware to its absolute limit.
-Whether you are looking for a budget-friendly way to get a Pro-level machine or you want to build the ultimate speed demon from scratch, Virtu is the answer.
+The name comes from "Virtue"—representing excellence, strength, and purity of design.
+While this project started as a successor to the E3NG, it has evolved into a completely different animal.
+It’s more compact, significantly more rigid, and designed for those who want to push the absolute limits of what "budget" hardware can do.
+Whether you are converting an Ender 3 Pro or building the **VIRTU** as a standalone high-speed machine, you are building a printer that honors its roots while outperforming the industry standard.

+The soul of Virtu is still about rescue and reuse.
+Many of us started with an Ender 3, and instead of letting those parts gather dust, Virtu gives them a second life at the cutting edge of 3D printing.
+It is a machine for the "Speed Freaks" who still value the art of the upcycle.

 # "VIRTU = VIRTUE IN PERFORMANCE & REUSE"
 {: .text-center }

 #### PRINTER PERFORMANCE
-- Target Acceleration: up to 30,000 mm/s<sup>2</sup>
+- Target Acceleration: 40,000+ mm/s<sup>2</sup> (X) / 18,000+ mm/s<sup>2</sup> (Y)
-- Print Speed: up to $600 \text{ mm/s}$
+- Print Speed: 600+ mm/s
-- Build Volume (X-Y-Z): $230 \times 230 \times 230 \text{ mm}$
+- Build Volume (X-Y-Z): 230 x 230 x 230 mm
+- Footprint: 35 x 40 x 50 cm *(roughly 6cm narrower than E3NG)*
 - Motion System: High-speed CoreXY
-- Reliability: Focused on long-term, high-speed stability.

 #### KEY FEATURES
-- Advanced CoreXY Motion: Optimized for extreme acceleration and high-speed directional changes.
-- Linear Rods/Rails: High-precision movement for X, Y, and Z axes.
-- Stable Triple-Z: Designed for a perfectly leveled bed and rock-solid first layers.
+- Ultra-Rigid Frame: Zero printed joints.
+Virtu uses 2040 and 4040 extrusions with aluminum-to-aluminum blind joints for a rock-solid, professional structure.
+- Full Linear Rail Motion: High-speed, high-precision motion using MGN12H (X) and MGN12C (Y/Z) rails.
+- Belted Triple-Z with Z-Tilt: Features three independent Z motors with a 2.5:1 compound pulley reduction for perfect 3-point kinematic bed leveling without leadscrew artifacts.
+- Kinematic Bed Mount: Reuse your original Ender bed with a 3-point sliding mount that allows the plate to expand naturally during heating, eliminating warp.
-- Integrated Electronics: Clean, enclosed compartment at the back for safety and organization.
+- Integrated Electronics: The main PSU is hidden in the base for a low center of gravity, with a spacious rear compartment for DIN-rail organization.
-- Easy Enclosure: The frame is designed to be easily enclosed for printing technical materials.
-- Double Shear Design: Enhanced mechanical rigidity for the motion system to handle high G-forces.

-#### UPCYCLING & ECOSYSTEM
-- Maximum Reuse: Designed to save as many parts as possible (Motors, PSU, Lead screws, etc.) from the Ender 3.
-- Optimized Airflow: Fanducts developed using CFD analysis for maximum part cooling.
+#### THE V-ION TOOLHEAD
+Virtu debuts the custom V-ION toolhead, a high-performance project in its own right:
+- Featherweight: Only ~260 g (including Rapido UHF and Cartographer).
+- Optimized cooling: Designed with CFD analysis and a balanced center of mass to ensure flawless print quality at extreme speeds.
-- Universal Toolhead: Compatible with a wide variety of high-flow hotends and extruders.
+- Universal mounting: Uses the Voron mounting pattern for compatibility, while optimized for high-flow hotends and high-end probes.
-- Printability: Every part is designed to be easily printed on a standard 3D printer without complex supports.

 #### OFFICIAL MODS & UPGRADES
-- Virtu is built to be "Your" printer.
-While the base configuration is a powerhouse, you can choose official "Performance Packs" to push it even further:
+Virtu is a platform built to evolve.
+You can choose to stay with a clean base build or push the performance envelope:
-- 4WD XY Axis: Double the motors on X and Y for insane torque and acceleration.
+- 4WD XY Axis: Quad-motor setup for insane torque and higher resonance frequencies.
+- Double-Shear Mounts: Supported motor shafts to handle extreme belt tensions for 40k+ accelerations.
-- CPAP Part Cooling: Remote powerful cooling for printing at 600mm/s+.
+- CPAP Part Cooling: Remote high-pressure cooling for the most demanding high-speed filaments.
-- Active Motor Cooling: Keep your steppers cool during long, high-speed print jobs.
+- Active Motor Cooling: Built-in cooling paths and thermistor support to keep your steppers stable during long runs.
-- Double Shear Gantry: Maximum stiffness for those chasing the highest Input Shaper frequencies.

 CONTINUE TO: INTO THE PROJECT

 ---
-Note on Upcycling: The percentage of reused parts depends on your specific Ender 3 model and chosen configuration.
-By reusing the core hardware, you are significantly reducing waste while building a machine that outperforms the original in every measurable way.
+A Note on the Build: Virtu E3 is about more than just assembly—it’s a project.
+To achieve this level of rigidity, you will need to drill new holes into your profiles for the blind joints.
+It’s an extra step that pays off with a cleaner, faster, and more precise machine than any other conversion.